DIY Concrete Might Seem Like a Good Idea—Until It’s Not…

 We get it.
 You want to save money.
 Who wouldn’t?
 Concrete is one of the biggest costs in building a backyard court, and it’s tempting to cut corners by handling the pour yourself, hiring a general contractor, or trusting that one friend who “knows a guy” who can do it for cheap.

-But here’s the thing—pouring a slab for a sports court isn’t the same as pouring a driveway or patio.
+But here’s the thing—pouring a slab for a game court isn’t the same as pouring a driveway or patio.
 If the surface isn’t done right, your court won’t play right.
 It might not even be usable.

 We’re not saying this to scare you.
 We’ve just seen too many people end up spending more to fix their court than they would have if they’d just worked with us from the start.